 Certified Financial Planner Board of Standards, Inc. owns the trademarks CFP®, Certified Financial Planner™ and CFP®(with flame design) certification marks in the U.S., which it awards to individual who successfully complete CFP Board’s initial and ongoing certification requirements.

-Alfred State College does not certify individuals to use the CFP®,Certified Financial Planner™ and CFP®(with flame design) certification marks.
+Alfred State does not certify individuals to use the CFP®,Certified Financial Planner™ and CFP®(with flame design) certification marks.
 CFP® certification is granted solely by Certified Financial Planner Board of Standards, Inc. to individuals who, in addition to completing an educational requirement such as this CFP Board-Registered Program, have met ethics, experience and examination requirements.

 - Integrate and synthesize the knowledge identified by the CFP® Board's required topic list and gained from core courses, into decision making, critical thinking, and problem solving skills.